 - Express frequent and personalized appreciation.
 Send personalized gratitude messages, such as emails or handwritten greeting cards, to share your appreciation for donors.
 You can publicly spotlight donors using social media shoutouts or donor walls at your healthcare facilities.

 - Provide impact updates.
 Share regular updates about how grateful patient gifts help your hospital achieve its mission to provide top-quality care to its community.
-For example, let donors know how their past contributions allowed your hospital to invest in updated X-ray technology for more accurate imaging and diagnoses.
+For example, let donors know how their past generous contributions allowed your hospital to invest in updated X-ray technology for more accurate imaging and diagnoses.

 Ask donors for feedback regularly through surveys, phone calls, and in-person meetings.
 Listen to their input and ideas for improving your program.
 Be sure to thank donors for their insights and follow up with them when you have a clear idea of how you’ll incorporate their feedback into your program.